 Direct Selling in 10 Questions

-In this week’s article, I have put together 10 questions that are frequently directed to players of the direct selling industry.
+This week’s article puts together a selection of questions that are frequently directed to players of the direct selling industry.
 These are directed either because of being less or misinformed or due purely to prejudices.
 I am sure many of you have come across some or all of these.

 Here are my usual answers to them: